 “Most North Koreans are too poor and too hungry to think much about clothing in what may be the most authoritarian, least accessible state on earth,” according to the New York Times.
-While roughly forty percent of the population in North Korea – or about 24 million people – lives below the poverty line in the nation’s countryside and lacks proper medical care and medication, in Pyongyang, the capital of the Democratic People’s Republic of Korea, there is a vastly different picture of life, one that saw the country’s elite import $666 million worth of luxury goods last year.
+While roughly forty percent of the population in North Korea – or about 24 million people – lives below the poverty line in the nation’s countryside and lacks proper medical care and medication, in Pyongyang, the capital of the Democratic People’s Republic of Korea, there is a vastly different picture of life, one that saw the country’s elite import $640 million worth of luxury goods in 2017, per Reuters.

-According to the Korea Herald, such luxury products – which included leather goods and watches, but also cars and upmarket electronics – made up almost 20 percent of the country’s total imports for 2016.
-The brand names adorning these imported luxury goods have not been specified, but the Korea Herald did reveal that imports of high-end watches saw the biggest increase from the year prior, up by nearly 50 percent, followed by expensive cars and carpets.
+Western luxury products – including leather goods and watches, as well as cars and upmarket electronics – made up almost 20 percent of North Korea’s total imports for 2016, the Korea Herald revealed last year, with imports of high-end watches seeing the biggest increase from the year prior, up by nearly 50 percent, followed by expensive cars and carpets.

 Leading with Lavish Gifts